elifesciences/bus/adr/0004-ownership.md

 ## Context

-The `bus` is build to decoupled projects from each other, rather than adding a many-to-many web of API calls.
+The `bus` is designed to decoupled projects from each other, rather than adding a many-to-many web of API calls.

 The set of SNS topics should be very much stable as it contains published content types from the API.